Mountain Bike Race Series

 As a general rule, our fastest riders can complete a full lap in roughly 18 to 20 min.
 While some of the more entry level riders will ride that loop in 35+ minutes.

-We have been proud to offer a FREE option for our newest riders for several years now and continue to do so in 2023!
+We have been proud to offer a FREE option for our newest riders for several years now and continue to do so in 2025!
 Kids wishing to come and try their hand on the kids loop are still welcome to come and do so for FREE.
-Those wishing to join us for the whole season, have their laps tracked and receive a draw ticket each week for some amazing prizes are now asked to pay a fee of $60 to cover some basic costs.
-If you wish to race for Free, please come out to the start line and keep pace with the other riders!
+Those wishing to join us for the whole season, have their laps tracked and receive a draw ticket each week for some amazing prizes are now asked to pay a fee of $60+HST to cover some basic costs.
+If you wish to race for free, please come out to the start line and keep pace with the other riders!
 We won’t track your laps, but the focus is on having fun!
 If you decide you want to compete, you can always sign up in future weeks!
 You may sample the race as often as you would like.

 We will only cancel a race if the trails are: